xnaas/actionsack.com/src/docs/rules.md

 ### Voice Chat (Mumble)

 1. Use PTT if you can't keep background noise to a minimum.
-2. If you whistle into your microphone, I will skullfuck you and your entire family.
+2. Do not whistle into your microphone.